80 Majors, 2,000 Courses, 1 Unique Path.

-Each year, fully three-quarters of all courses enroll fewer than twenty students.
+Each year, three-quarters of all courses enroll fewer than twenty students.
 Almost thirty percent have fewer than ten.
 The student-to-faculty ratio is 6:1.
 Many of the majors at Yale include a senior requirement (essay, project, or portfolio) that allows students to work closely with a professor on an issue that interests them.

 - African American Studies